Services We Provide

 • Connecting with others through play

-• Balance, coordination, muscle tone and strength
+• Balance, coordination, and strength

-• Feeding and swallowing skills or concerns
+• Feeding and swallowing

 HOW SERVICES ARE PROVIDED